-The Rights in Exile Programme promotes the legal protection of refugees, globally.
+The Rights in Exile Programme promotes the legal protection of refugees, globally, and is run by AMERA International.
 We do this by centralizing resources for legal assistance providers and refugees themselves.

 REFUGEE OR MIGRANT?
 WORDS MATTER

 As the refugee crisis in Europe continues, the words ‘refugee’ and ‘migrant’ are being splashed across media front pages worldwide.
 But what is the difference between a refugee and a migrant ?

 Apart from a few countries, legal aid for refugees is sparse, but is crucial to the realisation of refugees’ rights, especially the critical first step: recognition of refugee status.
 Few law schools offer courses in refugee law.
 Lawyers representing refugees tend to work in isolation.
 This limits access to information and resources- for both legal service providers and refugees.
 Many refugees, particularly in the Global South, have no access to legal aid.
 It is vital that legal service providers share their experiences and assist in the better development of refugee legal protection everywhere.

 How the Rights in Exile Programme combats this problem

 For Legal Service Providers:

 The Rights in Exile Programme works to achieve better protection of refugee rights by networking legal assistance providers with resources and training, and facilitating access to free legal assistance and information for refugees around the world.
 The Legal Resources tab establishes a centralised database of contact details of free legal assistance providers in over 230 countries, a database of country of origin experts, our post-deportation monitoring project, and information on legal processes relating to refugees.

 The website also provides platforms for training in refugee law, such as self-study courses.